-Reel Adventures Fishing Charters (250) 505-4963 Touchstones Nelson: Museum of Art and History (250) 352-9813 astlegar is located at the confluence of the Columbia and Kootenay rivers and features many excellent heritage sites to visit.
+Reel Adventures Fishing Charters (250) 505-4963 Nelson Museum and Art Gallery (250) 352-9813 Whitewater Ski Resort astlegar is located at the confluence of the Columbia and Kootenay rivers and features many excellent heritage sites to visit.
 Stop by the Station Museum (Victoria Day-Labour Day Weekend), located in the downtown district, to view one of the best preserved railway station museums in British Columbia.
 Stroll over the suspension bridge to Zuckerberg Island Heritage Park for a self-guided tour (April-October) or stop in at the re-created Doukhobor (pronounced duke-ho-bore) Discovery Centre (May 1-Sept.
 30), situated on Highway 3A just north of Fruitvale/Montrose Castlegar, with 10 buildings from the turn-of-the-20th century pacifist sect from Russia.
 Regional art can be viewed at the Kootenay Gallery of Art, History and Science.